π€ What is RESL? β

 - π Familiar Syntax: Combines the best of JSON, JavaScript, and functional programming

-- ποΈ Flexible Structure: Any expression can be top-level, not just objects
+- ποΈ Flexible Structure: Any expression can be top-level

 - π Rich Data Types: Strings, numbers, booleans, lists, and maps